Kotlin/kotlinx.serialization/docs/basic-serialization.md

 > You can get the full code [here](../guide/example/example-classes-09.kt).

-It produces the following output which has `language` property, even though its value is equal to the default one.
+It produces the following output, which has `language` property, even though its value is equal to the default one.

 ```text
 {"name":"kotlinx.serialization","language":"Kotlin"}